Mario Stories

 Hope you weren't planning to go anywhere for a while

-Thinking back on it now, here are the six strongest memories I have of what we would all later refer to as "Ash Month."
+When I think back on it now, here are the seven strongest memories I have of what we would all later refer to as "Ash Month."

-1. There was no school for a while, and no school for a while was awesome.
+1. There was no school for a while, and no school for a while was AWESOME!
 It was like summer started early for everyone.
-As a six year old who didn't like school, that meant that "Ash Month" was the single greatest month of my life.
+As a six year old who didn't like school to begin with, that meant that "Ash Month" was the single greatest month of my life.

 2. My brother was absolutely PISSED that he never got his fourth birthday party.
 My mom tried to make it up to him later that summer, but it just wasn't the same.
-He wound up having his May 20th birthday bash in our living room in July.
+He wound up having a lame May 20th birthday bash in our living room in July.

-3. There was so much ash on the ground that our white cat, Spooky, turned gray for about two months.
-He didn't really seem to care, he'd just go traipsing out in the ash all day, as if it weren't even there.
-But I remember how gray he always was when he came back to the house.
+3. There was so much ash on the ground that our white cat, Spooky, turned gray for nearly a month.
+He didn't seem to care, he'd just go traipsing out in the ash all day, as if it weren't even there.
+But I remember how gray he always was when he came back to our house.
 I remember thinking it was funny.
-Because remember, we had more than a foot of ash in our neighborhood.
+Because remember, we had nearly a foot of ash on the ground in our neighborhood.
 He'd start walking in it and he'd just disappear.
-The ash was way taller than he was.
+The ash was taller than he was.

-4. Even though school was out for a while, and we all had a temporary vacation, it wasn't as fun as you'd think it would be because no one was supposed to go outside.
-We were supposed to stay inside all day until all the ash got cleaned up.
+4. Even though school was closed for a while, and we all got an early summer that year, it wasn't as fun as you'd think it would be because no one was supposed to go outside.
+We were supposed to stay inside all day until the ash got cleaned up.
 If you went outside at all you had to put on your dumb mask, and that was no fun.
-So most of the time we just hung out at our house and watched TV or played board games.
+So most of Ash Month we just hung out in our house and watched TV or played board games.
 I remember playing a lot of board games with my mom during Ash Month.

 5. EVERY single grownup I knew decided to scoop up the ash and make little souvenir vials out of it.
-The rationale being that they could sell it at some point in the future, and maybe this would all be worth a lot of money.
-But it kind of defeated the purpose when EVERY SINGLE HUMAN BEING IN THE STATE OF WASHINGTON had at least one hundred little ash vials.
+The rationale being that they could sell these at some point in the future, and maybe they would be worth lots of money.
+But it kind of defeated the purpose when EVERY SINGLE HUMAN BEING IN THE STATE OF WASHINGTON decided to do this.
 I mean, I can't even tell you how many people I knew who eventually had an entire cupboard full of these things.
 It was just sort of what everyone did.

 And anyway, those are my memories of Mount St. Helens.

-Even though of course, technically, it was a tragedy... and even though, technically, a handful of people actually died... none of that happened anywhere near where I lived.
+Even though technically, of course, it was a tragedy... and even though, technically, a handful of people actually died... none of that happened anywhere near where I lived.
 So I never found the whole thing tragic at all.
-In fact, I always thought "Ash Month" was actually kind of cool.
-I mean, if nothing else, it's a memory that kids in Washington have that kids from no other states are ever going to have.
+In fact, I always thought that "Ash Month" was actually kind of cool.
+I mean, if nothing else, it's a memory that Washington kids have that kids from no other states are ever going to have.
 So I always thought we Washington kids were just sort in a cool little club.
-We're the only kids in America who know what it's like to live in a volcano fallout.
+We're the only kids in America who know what it's like to live in ash from a volcano fallout.

-Now in regards to... have I ever talked to a survivor from Mount St. Helens?
-Well, first off, you have to realize that like 99.99% of people from WA who were there at the time would call themselves survivors of Mount St. Helens.
+Now, in regards to... have I ever talked to a survivor from Mount St. Helens?
+Well, first off, you have to realize that like 99.99% of people from Washington who were there at the time would call themselves survivors of Mount St. Helens.
 I mean, we ALL experienced the ash in one way or another, if nothing else.
-So we're all in this big cool secret club now that no one else is.
+So we're all in this big cool secret club that no one else is ever going to be in.
 Which means we would ALL say we're survivors.

-The other thing that's interesting about Mount St. Helens is that the area around the volcano is apparently SUPER fertile now.
+The thing that's interesting about Mount St. Helens is that the area around the volcano is apparently SUPER fertile now.
 Like, apparently plants grow better and more lush around Mt.
-St. Helens than pretty much anywhere else in the United States.
-And that's because volcanic eruptions are apparently very, very good for the soil.
+St. Helens than pretty much anywhere else in the U.S. And that's because volcanic eruptions are apparently really, really good for the soil.
 Everything gets recycled from under the ground during an eruption, and you wind up with all these new nutrients.

-So if anything, if you're an outsider (aka a non-Washingtonian), don't think of Mt.
-St. Helens as a tragedy.
-Think of it as the greatest thing that could possibly ever happen in nature.
-In terms of being good for the planet, the 1980 eruption was actually a GREAT thing.
+So if anything, if you're an outsider (aka a non-Washingtonian), don't think of Mount St. Helens as a tragedy.
+Think of it as the greatest thing that possibly happen in nature.
+In terms of being good for the planet, the Mount St. Helens eruption was actually a GREAT thing.
+It made all these new flowers grow!

 Mount St. Helens.
 She's not a brat, she's a buddy.

 Mount St. Helens was a BIG deal when it erupted.
-But it was also waaaaaaay down in the corner of the state, where not all that many people live.
-So the casualties were nowhere near as big as they would have been if it had been located up closer to Seattle.
-In fact, the casualties for Mount St. Helens were actually kind of minimal.
+But it was also waaaaaaay down in the corner of Washington State, where not all that many people live.
+So the casualties were nowhere near as bad as they would have been if it had been located up closer to Seattle.
+In fact, the casualties for Mount St. Helens were actually kinda small.

 Now... on the other hand... if her sister volcano, Mount Rainier, ever erupted...